 It is important to note that with this process the recipient will have to sign in (manually or computer-automated) to a Board server to retrieve their notices, as opposed to having them delivered by mail (a change to an active role as opposed to the passive role with paper mail), although you can have an email sent to you to notify you that a file is present to be picked up.

 If a party chooses to receive their correspondence by file, almost all correspondence will be generated in that manner.
-There are just a few exceptions that will be sent by U.S. Mail, including correspondence that is manually generated or contains an attachment, correspondence relating to Disability Benefits cases, or correspondence pertaining to Board appeals.
+There are just a few exceptions that will be sent by U.S. Mail, including correspondence that is manually generated or contains an attachment, and correspondence relating to Disability Benefits cases.

 The means to retrieve the documents is either via a download through a web browser (https), or via secure FTP.
 After registering, your representative is given a user ID and password (one per organization) to access your organization's account.
 That account can be accessed by either a browser or FTP script.

 Transition to Electronic Download

 An interested party would register on-line.
 At least one person must be designated in the registration as the company's administrator for this process.
 Administrators receive any information from the Board concerning the process.
 As part of the registration process, the administrator will be emailed a trading partner agreement which an officer of your organization will need to sign and have notarized and returned by mail to the Board.